 Sec.
-4.6.
+4.5.
 Quarterly Payments and Quarterly Contribution Report.

-- (a) (1) The Tribe shall remit quarterly to the State Gaming Agency (i) the payments described in section 4.3, for deposit into the Special Distribution Fund and (ii) the payments described in section 5.2, for deposit into the Revenue Sharing Trust Fund or the Tribal Nation Grant Fund.
-The Tribe and State have negotiated a fair and equitable framework for revenue sharing for the benefit of the Revenue Sharing Trust Fund eligible tribes and the Tribe's agreement to contribute to the Tribal Nations Grant Fund does not increase the Tribe's revenue sharing payment. - (2) If the Gaming Activities authorized by this Compact commence during a calendar quarter, the first payment shall be due on the thirtieth (30th) day following the end of the first full quarter of the Gaming Activities and shall cover the period from the commencement of the Gaming Activities to the end of the first full calendar quarter.
+- (a) (1) The Tribe shall remit quarterly to the State Gaming Agency (i) the payments described in section 4.3, for deposit into the Special Distribution Fund and (ii) the payments described in sections 5.2 and 5.3, for deposit into the Revenue Sharing Trust Fund or the Tribal Nation Grant Fund.
+The payments shall be due thirty (30) days following the end of each calendar quarter (i.e., by April 30 for the first quarter, July 30 for the second quarter, October 30 for the third quarter, and January 30 for the fourth quarter).
+The Tribe and State have negotiated a fair and equitable framework for revenue sharing for the benefit of the Revenue Sharing Trust Fund eligible tribes and the Tribe's agreement to contribute to the Tribal Nation Grant Fund does not increase the Tribe's revenue sharing payment. - (2) If the Gaming Activities authorized by this Compact commence during a calendar quarter, the first payment shall be due on the thirtieth (30th) day following the end of the first full quarter of the Gaming Activities and shall cover the period from the commencement of the Gaming Activities to the end of the first full calendar quarter.